aiven/aiven-docs/docs/integrations/rsyslog.md

     endpoint will not work for an EU account)
 -   `newrelic.syslog.nr-data.net` for other regions

-For more information see [Use TCP endpoint to forward logs to New Relic](https://docs.newrelic.com/docs/logs/log-api/use-tcp-endpoint-forward-logs-new-relic/)
+For more information, see [Use TCP endpoint to forward logs to New Relic](https://docs.newrelic.com/docs/logs/log-api/use-tcp-endpoint-forward-logs-new-relic/)

 ```bash